preprocessed-connectomes-project/quality-assessment-protocol/qap_documentation.md

 ### Spatial Anatomical

-We calculate the measures below with the associated variable in square brackets followed by a brief description and possible link to a reference.

 * **Contrast to Noise Ratio (CNR) [anat_cnr]:** Calculated as the mean of the gray matter values minus the mean of the white matter values, divided by the standard deviation of the air values, higher values are better [^1].
 * **Entropy Focus Criterion (EFC) [anat_efc]:** Uses the Shannon entropy of voxel intensities as an indication of ghosting and blurring induced by head motion, lower is better [^2].
 * **Foreground to Background Energy Ratio (FBER) [anat_fber]:** Mean energy of image values (i.e., mean of squares) within the head relative to outside the head, higher values are better.